-Yes condo fees can be expensive, but there are other costs to owning a home that most people don’t think of:
+Yes, condo fees can be expensive, but there are other costs to owning a home that most people don’t think about:

-- You can expect your insurance to be $100-150 a month in a house (vs $20-25 in a condo, as the walls, etc are insured by the condo corporation.)
+- Higher insurance costs: You can expect your insurance to be $100-150 a month for a typical house (vs $20-25 in a condo, as the walls, etc are insured by the condo corporation.)

 - Water and garbage add another $600-900 a year to a house (and are included in condo fees)